Skip to main content

 default:raw

 Export column schema.
-Controls which columns appear in the CSV output.
+Controls which columns appear in the output.
 Defaults to "raw" (collection_timestamp_ns + raw JSON data blob).

 Accepts: